 Most band students in Waller begin their musical study in the sixth grade in like-instrument classes that meet for one class period every day.
 Students do not need to have a background in music to begin study on an instrument.
-During the first year, students are taught the basics of playing the instrument, develop proper individual practice habits, learn how to participate in an ensemble setting, and grow stronger in their note reading and theory abilities.
+During the first year, students are taught the basics of playing the instrument, develop proper individual practice habits, learn how to participate in an ensemble setting, and grow stronger in their note reading and music theory abilities.
 We encourage the students to love music through a fun, but structured and productive learning environment.

 Students at this level will develop intermediate skills on their instruments, work daily in an ensemble setting, begin more advanced musical theory, and will work towards skill development necessary for success at the high school level.